hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

     * Can only change attribute values, not properties of anything
   * Turn off or on  attributes or clusters on the element
     * depends on the target if this is an attribute or cluster
-  * Apply, update or remove  a live attribute
-    * value needs to be a json of the attribute id and selected value.
-    * If run and live is there, the value will be updated.
-If removing will remove attribute.
   * or do nothing (just run the remote)